 I do recommend that you make the most of them and get yourself clicked as often as possible.
-However, do remember that you are under no pressure to purchase the photographs.
+However, do remember that you are under no obligation to purchase the photographs.
 If you don’t like them or maybe just have had enough, let it be, and don’t feel bad about not buying the pictures either.

 One of the best things I found about cruising is that the people on board are never judgmental.
 So, don’t worry about making a fool of yourself and go ahead and participate in everything that tickles your fancy.

 The whole idea of being “stuck” on a boat with close to a thousand passengers is that you make the most of it and learn about different cultures and places.

 I found that while eating, always make it a point to sit on one of the bigger tables which usually leads to fellow cruisers joining you (or you can go sit with them if they are already on a big table with free seats).

 Some of the best conversations I had were with total strangers during lunch and dinner.
-You don’t even have to exchange numbers or see each other again, but trust me you are bound to learn something new in those few minutes of your conversation.
+You don’t even have to exchange numbers or see each other again, but trust me, you are bound to learn something new in those few minutes of your conversation.

-Step Up and Step Out – The worst thing anyone can do is stay on board when the ship reaches a new destination.
-You are bound to get tired of going on land on those longer cruises, and it’s okay if you miss out on a port of call or two, but at least make sure you get out of the ship and if nothing more just enjoy the shops and vibrant life you are bound to find around the docking area.
+The worst thing anyone can do is stay on board when the ship reaches a new destination.
+You are bound to get tired of going on land on those longer cruises, and it’s okay if you miss out on a port of call or two, but at least make sure you get out of the ship and if nothing more just enjoy the shops and vibrant life you will find around the docking area.

-What a Sight! – Two of the most critical times during the cruise that you should not be without a camera are dawn and dusk.
+Two of the most critical times during the cruise that you should not be without a camera are dawn and dusk.

-If you are not an early riser like me, you are bound to miss out on the sunrise, but then make it a point to be on the deck for some of the most amazing and beautiful sunsets you will witness in your life.
+If you are not an early riser like me, you will miss out on the sunrise, but then make it a point to be on the deck for some of the most amazing and beautiful sunsets you will witness in your life.

-You still have to pay for it – Cruise ships make it really easy for you by making your room keys into onboard credit cards.
+Cruise ships make it really easy for you by transforming your room keys into onboard credit cards.
 Want a drink?
 Just hand over your room keys.
 Want to buy tickets for Bingo?
 Simply swap them keys.
 Want to purchase something from the onboard shops?
 Room keys, please.
 It’s easy to get carried away, so make sure you keep a check on your expenses at all times, because you will have to eventually pay for it all.

-Sea Legs – Remember sea-legs from above?
+Remember sea-legs from above?
 The last tip for you would be to enjoy each and every experience that you go through on the ship.
 There is a good chance that on the very first night you experience sea legs, which in other words means that you will walk like you would typically after having a few glasses of wine.